-1. Nomenclature Standard 4.1 and 5.8 AQTF 2021 Standards for Accredited Courses 1.1 Name of the qualification Course in Electric Vehicle Charging Infrastructure up to 22kW 1.2 Nominal duration of the course 12 nominal hours 2.
+1. Nomenclature Standard 4.1 and 5.8 AQTF 2021 Standards for Accredited Courses 1.1 Name of the qualification Course in Electric Vehicle Charging Infrastructure up to 22kW 1.2 Nominal duration of 12 nominal hours the course 2.
 Vocational or educational outcomes Standard 5.1 AQTF 2021 Standards for Accredited Courses 2.1 Outcome(s) of the course The 22609VIC Course in Electric Vehicle Charging Infrastructure up to 22 kW is designed to provide licenced electricians with the skills and knowledge to: consult with clients regarding electric vehicle charging infrastructure (EVCI) requirements assess the potential integration of new EVCI with existing residential and (small) commercial electrical installations design and propose compliant EVCI according to consumer requirements assess options, test and commission appropriate EVCI according to usage, configuration and budgetary requirements.
 2.2 Course description The 22609VIC Course in Electric Vehicle Charging Infrastructure up to 22kW provides training for licenced electricians wanting to develop skills and knowledge to design compliant electric vehicle charging infrastructure (EVCI) installations to support client requirements, and test and commission EVCI installations up to 22kW alternating current (a.c.).
-3. Development of the course Standards 4.1, 5.1, 5.2, 5.3 and 5.4 AQTF 2021 Standards for Accredited Courses 3.1 Industry, education, legislative, enterprise Industry need or community needs Since the recognition of global warming and the subsequent inception of zero emission targets, consumers have opted for ways to live 'cleaner', and interest in the electric vehicle (EV) industry has emerged.
-As evidenced by the EV Council's Consumer Attitudes Survey 2021 (p.3), '54% of Australian's would consider purchasing an electric vehicle as their next car 1 .
-The Victorian Government has initiated a range of policies/key incentivise uptake of 'zero emission vehicles' (ZEV) in order to meet carbon reduction commitments e.g. launch of the zero emissions vehicle subsidy, setting of sustainable targets for light vehicle sales, electric bus purchases for public transport purposes, EVCI roll out and Government electric car fleet uptake.
+3. Development of the course Standards 4.1, 5.1, 5.2, 5.3 and 5.4 AQTF 2021 Standards for Accredited Courses 3.1 Industry, education, legislative, enterprise or community needs Industry need Since the recognition of global warming and the subsequent inception of zero emission targets, consumers have opted for ways to live 'cleaner', and interest in the electric vehicle (EV) industry has emerged.
+As evidenced by the EV Council's Consumer Attitudes Survey 2021 (p.3), '54% of Australian's would consider purchasing an electric vehicle as their next car .
+The Victorian Government has initiated a range of policies/key incentivise uptake of 'zero emission vehicles' (ZEV) in order to meet https://thedriven.io/2021/12/06/nine-out-of-ten-new-car-sales-will-be-electric-in-2030-under-labor-plan/ carbon reduction commitments e.g. launch of the zero emissions vehicle subsidy, setting of sustainable targets for light vehicle sales, electric bus purchases for public transport purposes, EVCI roll out and Government electric car fleet uptake.
 Refer: